First one-day international, Jaipur:

 Wayne Parnell and Dale Steyn to hold on for a tense one-run victory

+in Jaipur.
 Chasing a target of 299, the duo hit 65 from 38 balls to leave the tourists

 needing 10 from the final over.